tripathydevjyoti/Quantum-Machine-Learning-/README.md

 The active paper implementation is at the repository root.
 Earlier LSTM-autoencoder and exploratory hybrid-QNN work is preserved under [`legacy/`](legacy/) for historical context and is not part of the canonical paper workflow.

+The `noisy_direct14/` name is retained to preserve existing experiment paths.
+It contains the preliminary FakeMelbourneV2 testing workflow, which applies a hardware-derived noise model and finite-shot sampling without enforcing the device coupling map.
+The manuscript’s canonical noisy simulations are under `noisy_aachen/`; they use the frozen Aachen calibration snapshot, native basis gates, coupling map, fixed physical-qubit layout, and topology-aware transpilation.

 ## Data

 The included study file is: